Establishing a network in a new country is daunting and making friends isn’t always easy.

-While it takes time and effort to meet people in any new place, Doha has a community feel to it that is unusual in most cities.
-Expat life without your extended family can be lonely but when you’ve found your expat group, you’ll have friends for life.
+It takes time and effort to meet people in any new place but Doha has a community feel to it that is unusual in cities.
+Expat life without your tribe can be lonely but when you’ve found them, you’ll have friends for life.

-The internet is helpful for doing newly arrived research and there are groups for all backgrounds and interests.
+The internet is helpful for doing pre-move research and there are groups for all backgrounds and interests.
 It’s common to see offers of playdates or coffees spring up in a Facebook group.
 Popular groups and pages include When, Where, How Doha; Positive Birth Group Doha; and nationality-specific expat groups.

 If talking to strangers isn’t your thing, finding common ground before you get there really pays dividends.
 Consider volunteering at one of the animal shelters like PAWS or QAWS or sign up for your school PTA.
 If you’re a foodie, there are numerous cooking classes—search the Doha Foodies Facebook page for classes or follow the social media accounts for local restaurants and hotels.
 There’s everything from T23 CrossFit to Doha Bay Runners Club if you’re into fitness, or sign your child up for an activity to meet other parents with children the same age.

-Check out www.dohafamily.com/childrens-activities for kids’ classes around Qatar
+Check out DohaFamily.com/ Childrens-Activities/ for kids’ classes around Qatar.

 It’s easy to wait for invitations when you’re new but some of the best-connected expats just do the inviting themselves.
-If you aren’t able to invite people over because your shipment hasn’t arrived or you haven’t got babysitting lined up yet, suggest meeting for breakfast at Chef’s Garden or joining an art class together at Katara Art Center.
+If you aren’t able to invite people over because your shipment hasn’t arrived or you haven’t got babysitting lined up yet, suggest meeting for breakfast or joining an art class together.